themechanicalcoder/Image-Captioning/README.md

 Keras(Gpu-Version with Cuda and CuDnn installed)</br>
 Tensorflow</br>
 Numpy</br>
+Graphics Card(4gb),RAM-16gb</br>

 ## Using the Caption generator
+1. Clone the repository

-1. Change directory to the directory where the file generate_caption.py is located
+2. Change directory to the directory where the file generate_caption.py is located

-2. To generate  a caption , enter the following command:
+3. To generate  a caption , enter the following command:

         python generate_caption.py /path/to/image/